mythril-forge/homebrew-classes/docs/homebrew/classes/rogue/arcane-trickster.md

 # Arcane Trickster
-Some rogues enhance their fine-honed skills of stealth and agility with magic, learning tricks of enchantment and illusion.
+Some rogues enhance their fine-honed skills of stealth and agility with magic, learning tricks of transmutation, divination, enchantment and illusion.
 These rogues include pickpockets and burglars, but also pranksters, mischief-makers, and a significant number of adventurers.
+These rogues learn a comparatively small number of spells, committing them to memory instead of keeping them in a spellbook.

 ## Arcane Trickster Spellcasting Table